LLM Inference & Optimization#

 pipeline

-Will be too much to get into GPU Architecture - but just for my own curiosity, here is the brief on where on GPU the caching happens and where the compute happens.
+Will be too much to get into GPU Architecture - but just for my own curiosity, here is the brief on where on GPU the parameters are stored, KV is cached and where the tensor compute happens.

 GDDR (Graphics Double Data Rate) / VRAM memory is used as the global memory for the GPU to store model weights, activations, and KV caches for LLM inference.